dsc-courses/practice.dsc40a.com/problems/fa21-midterm/fa21-midterm-q03.md

 # END SOLUTION

-# BEGIN SOLUTION

-# END SOLUTION

 # END SUBPROB

 # BEGIN SUBPROB

-\[4 Points\] Now, suppose we want to use gradient descent to minimize
+Now, suppose we want to use gradient descent to minimize
 $R(h)$.
 Assume we use an initial guess of $h_0 = 0$.
 What is $h_1$?
 Give
 your answer in terms of a generic step size, $\alpha$, and other constants. ($e$ is a constant.)